I am Professor of Design History and Theory and Associate Dean (Research) in the Faculty of Creative and Cultural industries.

 I have held lecturing posts at the Univerity of Wolverhampton, University of East London, Open University, University of Ulster and Loughorough University.
 I was Senior Lecturer and then Associate Professor of Design History and Theory at Falmouth University from 2007-16.

 I am an experienced television and radio presenter, contributor, consultant and public speaker.
-As a contributor and consultant to all 3 series of BBC Two's A House Through Time (Twenty Twenty Televsion), I advise and present segments on the history of the domestic interior and material culture.
+As a contributor and consultant to all 4 series of BBC Two's A House Through Time (Twenty Twenty Televsion), I advise and present segments on the history of the domestic interior and material culture.
+I wrote and presented the 5-part series Trading Spaces (Whistledown Productions) for BBC Radio 4 in 2021.
 I co-host Twitter's #HouseHistoryHour on Thursdays at 1900 GMT with a group of leading house historians via @HouseHistoryHr.
-I have also worked with the genealogy website Findmypast.co.uk, contributing blogposts and speaking at Facebook Live events.
+I have also worked with the genealogy website Findmypast.co.uk, contributing blogposts and speaking at Facebook Live events, and Family Tree Magazine.